pedrorvelloso/destiny/README.md

 ## Release
 - [ ] Add donation method w/ StripeJS
 - [ ] Listen to stripe webhooks and store new donations
+- [ ] Create method to check if there's new donations if application crash/stop working for each listener

 ## Frontend
 *Soon (in another repo :P)*